Giant Spider Crabs

 Recently there has been a regular giant spider crab aggregation each winter in area of Blairgowrie and Rye piers.
 This is a wonderful natural asset in Port Phillip Bay which is popular and accessible.
 Enjoyment of the giant spider crab aggregation is shared by recreational fishers, divers and tourists.
 It provides a window to study the crabs and their behaviour.

-For information on giant spider crab distribution and biology, click here.
+- Giant spider crab distribution and biology, click here